coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ So, what you're here for, right?

-^ I surveyed attendees and it seemed like a good mix of people with and without kubernetes experience, so today I want to talk about my approach to deciding on Kubernetes, and then some advanced topics for getting better availability out of our BEAM applications.
+^ I did a very sciencetific survey attendees (a twitter poll) and it seemed like a good mix of people with and without kubernetes experience, so today I want to talk about my approach to deciding on Kubernetes, and then some advanced topics for getting better availability out of our BEAM applications.